awsdocs/amazon-lumberyard-user-guide/doc_source/component-navigation.md

 ### Stop<a name="navigation-ebus-stop"></a>

 Stops all pathfinding operations for the provided `requestId`\.
 Use the ID to ensure that the request you want to cancel is the request that is currently processing\.
-If the specified `requestId` is different from the ID of the current request, then the stop command is ignored\.
+If the specified `requestId` is different from the ID of the current request, then the Stop command is ignored\.

 **Parameters**
 `requestId` – ID of the request to cancel\.